For Teachers and Librarians

 Here are some of the conferences, courses, and blogs I recommend.
 Clicking the titles will take you to websites for more information.

-This professional organization helps writers improve their craft and build community.
+- Society of Children’s Book Writers and Illustrators (SCBWI): This professional organization helps writers improve their craft and build community.
 It sponsors local, regional, and national conferences.
 I have been an active member since 2011.
-If you can join only one writing organization, I’d start with this one!

-Authors Candace Fleming and Jennifer Swanson teamed up to offer this new writing conference in May 2019.
-It attracted a large flock of nonfiction fans!
+- Beachside Nonfiction Retreat: Authors Candace Fleming and Jennifer Swanson teamed up to offer this new writing conference in May 2019.
 We enjoyed focused presentations and inspiring speakers.